E-Rate: Fraud and waste

-Critics point to many cases of fraud and wastefulness in the E-rate program.
+Critics point to many cases of fraud and wastefulness in the E-Rate program.
 Examples include $101 million in equipment which was used for nine schools in Puerto Rico, a $73 million network in Atlanta which never went through a bidding process, and a $21 million settlement from the NEC for fraud and price rigging.

-In 2009, a division of AT&T settled $8.2 million in lawsuits alleging violations of the bidding process, as well as using E-rate to cover ineligible services.
-In September 2010, the FCC tightened restrictions on gifts given to school personnel by telecommunications companies for the E-rate program.
-In November 2010, Hewlett-Packard settled a lawsuit for $16.25 million concerning contractors illegally giving gifts to school officials in exchange for contracts on E-rate funded equipment.
-The HP lawsuits were part of a larger investigation of the Texas E-rate program by the US Department of Justice which included smaller settlements from Houston Independent School District, Dallas Independent School District, and a businessman.
+In 2009, a division of AT&T settled $8.2 million in lawsuits alleging violations of the bidding process, as well as using E-Rate to cover ineligible services.
+In September 2010, the FCC tightened restrictions on gifts given to school personnel by telecommunications companies for the E-Rate program.
+In November 2010, Hewlett-Packard settled a lawsuit for $16.25 million concerning contractors illegally giving gifts to school officials in exchange for contracts on E-Rate funded equipment.
+The HP lawsuits were part of a larger investigation of the Texas E-Rate program by the US Department of Justice which included smaller settlements from Houston Independent School District, Dallas Independent School District, and a businessman.

-In 2013, an investigation by a Jewish newspaper found that Haredi Jewish schools in New York City received millions in E-rate funding, despite their practice of rejecting modern technology.
+In 2013, an investigation by a Jewish newspaper found that Haredi Jewish schools in New York City received millions in E-Rate funding, despite their practice of rejecting modern technology.

-In July 2014, the United States Court of Appeals for the Fifth Circuit ruled that the False Claims Act could not be used to prosecute fraud in the E-rate program, because the program was not funded by federal money.

 Overcharging schools

-Under the E-rate program rules, service providers are not allowed to charge schools more than the "Lowest Corresponding Price", meaning that companies cannot charge schools more than they charge other non-residential users for service.
+Under the E-Rate program rules, service providers are not allowed to charge schools more than the "Lowest Corresponding Price", meaning that companies cannot charge schools more than they charge other non-residential users for service.
 However, providers such as AT&T and Verizon sometimes charge 325% or 200% of the price charged to others in the same area.

 In order to enforce equal pricing, the Universal Service Administrative Company adopted the "Payment Quality Assurance" auditing program, to ensure the program's rules are followed.
 Under the auditing program, false statements of the Lowest Corresponding Price were prosecuted under the False Claims Act.
-However, the fifth circuit ruled that E-rate was outside the scope of the False Claims Act, forcing the Universal Service Administrative Company to find other legal justification for the pricing enforcement.
+However, in July 2014 the United States Court of Appeals for the Fifth Circuit ruled that the False Claims Act could not be used to prosecute fraud in the E-Rate program, because the program was not funded by federal money.
+The fifth circuit ruled that E-Rate was outside the scope of the False Claims Act, forcing the Universal Service Administrative Company to find other legal justification for the pricing enforcement.